Henry Jervis-White-Jervis: Career

+Great Eastern Railway

 In February 1863 Jervis-White-Jervis was elected deputy chairman of the Great Eastern Railway with specific responsibilities for chairing the stores and Traffic committees within that organisation.
 In August 1865 Jervis-White-Jervis issued an appeal raising concerns about the management of the railway.
 This prompted an internal investigation and in a board meeting at the end of the month, an absent Jervis-White-Jervis was replaced by William Shaw as deputy chairman.
 The internal investigation concluded that many of Jervis-White-Jervis's concerns were relevant and in a meeting in January the following years many of the directors were duly replaced (by members of the investigating committee).
 However Jervis-White-Jervis did not escape unscathed being subject to a motion of censure.

-He remained in parliament until 1880.